oroinc/documentation/user/back-office/inventory/create.rst

 3. Enter the warehouse name.
 4. Fill in the address:

-   * To use the default warehouse address from shipping system configuration, set the **Use Shipping Origin** box.
+   * To use the default warehouse address from the shipping system configuration, set the **Use Shipping Origin** box.
-   * To use custom warehouse address, enter the Country, Region/State, Zip/Postal code, City, and street address.
+   * To use a custom warehouse address, enter the Country, Region/State, Zip/Postal code, City, and street address.

 5. Click **Save**.